MicrosoftDocs/azure-docs/articles/active-directory/cloud-infrastructure-entitlement-management/cloudknox-sentry-install-gcp.md

 ## Multi-account collection from one Sentry instance

-For AWS organizations with multiple AWS accounts, you can set up one Sentry to collect from multiple AWS accounts by allowing the Sentry's IAM role to assume a cross-account role in the account from which you want to collect data.
-You must configure a *trust relationship* to allow multi-account data collection.
+For AWS organizations with multiple AWS accounts, you can set up one Sentry to collect from multiple AWS accounts.
+To do this, allow the Sentry's IAM role to assume a cross-account role in the account from which you want to collect data.
+To allow multi-account data collection, configure a *trust relationship*.

 <!---**Explanation and diagram**--->